Brown2022/E-commerce_App_Project/README.md

 <h2>Installation</h2>

-eCommerce it's splitted into two standalone RESTful API's, so you can run it on whatever port you want.
+eCommerce is splitted into two standalone RESTful API's, so you can run it on whatever port you want.
 Installing eCommerce it's easy, the tutorial above will explain to you. eCommerce uses Groovy 2.4 and Grails 3.2.11.